 “When will Disneyland and California Adventure reopen?” and “how much longer will the parks stay closed?” have become increasingly common questions.
-This covers what Governor Newsom’s four-tier opening plan means for Disneyland Resort, why an end to the closure might happen this month, plus crowds & discount predictions.
-(Updated October 11, 2020.)
+This covers what Governor Newsom’s four-tier opening plan means for Disneyland Resort, why an end to the closure won’t happen until 2021, and more.
+(Updated November 16, 2020.)

 We’ll start by underscoring the reality that we don’t have a crystal ball, and no one knows for sure when Disneyland will reopen.
-This is a constantly changing and evolving situation.
-New information and data emerges on a daily basis, and public sentiment remains fluid.
-All of this impacts the decisions that will be made by California and Disney leadership.
+This is a fluid situation, which should be apparent by the fact that Disneyland was originally scheduled to open this July and now may not reopen until Summer 2021.
+New information and data emerges on a daily basis, and plans change and evolve.

-For those who have not been following the closure saga, here’s a quick recap.
+For those who have not been following the closure roller coaster, here’s a quick recap.
 Disney actually announced an official reopening date for Disneyland over summer.
-However, California subsequently saw a spike in new cases, causing Governor Newsom to pause reopening plans.
+However, California subsequently saw a spike in new cases, leading Governor Newsom to pause reopening plans.

 That caused Disneyland to cancel those plans issued a somewhat bizarrely passive-aggressive statement blaming the state for not approving its plans, while praising local unions with whom Disney had been butting heads.
 Since then, an underlying animosity towards California has permeated multiple statements by Disney.